-For example, legal advice may be helpful for:
+Legal advice may be helpful for:

-- Turning the written agreement into a legally binding document, such as a consent order
+- turning the written agreement into a legally binding document, such as a consent order

-- Supporting you in preparing divorce papers for the court, if necessary
+- supporting you in preparing divorce papers for the court, if necessary

-You may not have to pay for legal help in support of mediation if you get legal aid.
+Remember, you may not have to pay for legal help in support of mediation if you get legal aid.